Jake563/recipe-finder-ios-app/a2-s3944729/Documentation.docc/Documentation.md

 # ``a2_s3944729``

 This app is called LeftOvers.
-It allows users to discover cooking recipes that can be made with a list of ingredients they own.
+It enables users to discover cooking recipes that can be made with a list of ingredients they own.

 ## Overview